Record avalanche of early votes transforms the 2020 election

 But it does not necessarily mean Democrats will lead in votes by the time ballots are counted.
 Both parties anticipate a swell of Republican votes on Election Day that could, in a matter of hours, dramatically shift the dynamic.

-“The Republican numbers are going to pick up,” said John Couvillon, a GOP pollster who is tracking early voting.
+“The Republican numbers are going to pick up,” John Couvillon, a GOP pollster who is tracking early voting, said.
 “The question is at what velocity, and when?”

 Couvillon said Democrats cannot rest on their voting lead, but Republicans are themselves making a big gamble.
 A number of factors, from rising virus infections to the weather, can impact in-person turnout on Election Day.
 “If you’re putting all your faith into one day of voting, that’s really high risk,” Couvillon said.